Home page > Biometrics

 All visas issued previously are valid until the date of expiry.

-The Consulate reserves the right to request for fingerprints to be recorded again even if the fingerprints are submitted at any Representative of Schengen country the last five years.
+The Consulate reserves the right to request for fingerprints to be recorded again even if the fingerprints are submitted at any Representative of Schengen country the last 59 months.